Summary:

 Anita Moorjani: I was taking on stuff that I didn’t even know was mine.

 Rick Archer: Well, I’m glad you clarified that because even though I read your entire book, I was still kind of thinking of an empath is just really sensitive people like all saints would fall into the category of empaths.
-But no, you know not.
+But no, not.
 So you can have Ramana Maharshi sitting in a room full of depressed people.
 He’s not going to get depressed.

 Anita Moorjani: Yeah